Delaware Reports Sports Betting Up but iGaming Down in October

 Delaware Park Leads in Sports and iGaming

-Delaware Park was as the most popular operator in the state’s iGaming sector, earning $440,568 from $12.2 million in bets during October.
-Bally’s Dover was not far behind, generating $292,520 in revenue from $10.0 million in bets.
+Delaware Park was the most popular operator in the state’s iGaming sector, earning $440,568 from $12.2 million in bets during October.
+As one of the best Delaware online casinos, it outpaced Bally’s Dover, which generated $292,520 in revenue from $10.0 million in bets.
 Harrington Raceway also made a significant contribution with $249,831 in revenue from $8.2 million in total bets.

 More Finance News